Berlin street art tour

 Can you imagine Berlin without its graffiti and gigantic murals?
 Impossible!
 During our Berlin street art tour, you will:

-• To identify and recognise local and international artists.
+• Identify and recognise selected local and international artists.

 • Take a walk in the alternative neighbourhoods.